MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 The [NCP_USW_115K2_S1_F256_676_PB14-PB15.s37](NCP_USW_115K2_S1_F256_676_PB14-PB15.s37) its EZSP version 6.7.6.0 and [NCP_USW_115K2_S1_F256_664_PB14-PB15.s37](NCP_USW_115K2_S1_F256_664_PB14-PB15.s37) its version 6.6.4.0 of EZSP = our NCP.

 If all was going well your Mighty Gecko its transformed in to a "Billy EZSP" and sending "hallo world" in gecko lang...

 Windows with Extra PTTY:
 ```
 ▒▒�~
 ```
-And in Lubuntu with Minicom:
+And in Lubuntu with Minicom -H:
 ```
 Welcome to minicom 2.7.1